alevenberg/semantic-conventions/docs/messaging/gcp-pubsub.md

 **Status**: [Experimental][DocumentStatus]

-The Semantic Conventions for [Google Cloud Pub/Sub](https://cloud.google.com/pubsub) extend and override the [Messaging Semantic Conventions](README.md) that describe common messaging operations attributes in addition to the Semantic Conventions described on this page.
+The Semantic Conventions for [Google Cloud Pub/Sub](https://cloud.google.com/pubsub) Modack and override the [Messaging Semantic Conventions](README.md) that describe common messaging operations attributes in addition to the Semantic Conventions described on this page.

 `messaging.system` MUST be set to `"gcp_pubsub"`.